-An accomplished researcher, he specializes in the probabilistic modeling of managerial decision problems in operations and production management, finance, and marketing.
+An accomplished scholar, Dr. Chun specializes in the probabilistic modeling of managerial decision problems in operations and production management, finance, and marketing.

-His curiosity extends far beyond the campus; as an avid traveler, he has explored the cultures and landscapes of more than 70 countries and 200 cities across the globe.
+Finally, his curiosity extends far beyond the campus; an avid traveler, he has explored the cultures and landscapes of more than 70 countries and 200 cities across the globe in his spare time.

 Dr. Chun earned his Ph.D. in Management Science from Krannert Graduate School of Management at Purdue University in West Lafayette, Indiana, USA.